Coolac, New South Wales: History

-The name Coolac is derived from the local Aboriginal name for a plant which was abundant in the area and also from the Aboriginal word meaning "native bear".
+The name Coolac is derived from the local Aboriginal name for a plant which was abundant in the area, and also from the Aboriginal word meaning "native bear".

-Coolac Post Office opened on 1 June 1870.
+Coolac post office was opened on 1 June 1870.
+Coolac railway station was opened in June 1886, with the construction of a branch line from Cootamundra, which was eventually extended to Tumut.
+The station was closed in the 1970s.

-The 11 kilometre section of the Hume Highway at Coolac was the last two-lane section of highway between Sydney and the Sturt Highway interchange.
-Since 1986, plans had been drawn-up for the Coolac bypass, with a review of environmental factors report completed in 1997 but construction did not commence until May 2007 with the project completed in August 2009.
+The 11-kilometre section of the Hume Highway at Coolac was the last two-lane section of Hume Highway between Sydney and the Sturt Highway interchange.
+In the mid-1980s, plans were drawn-up for the Coolac bypass, and a review of environmental factors was completed in 1997.
+However, construction did not commence until May 2007 with the project completed in August 2009.

-In August 2009, the Coolac bypass was officially opened.

 Bald Archy

-The satirical Bald Archy art competition (named from the more prestigious Archibald Prize) began in Coolac at the Coolac Festival of Fun, launched by Peter Batey.
-The home of this competition is now the Museum of the Riverina in Wagga Wagga and it also travels to Sydney and Melbourne for exhibition once Maude the Cockatoo, who is the official judge, selects the winning entries each year.
+The satirical Bald Archy art competition (a parody of the name of the more prestigious Archibald Prize), was inaugurated by Peter Batey in 1994 at the Coolac Festival of Fun.
+The home of the competition is now the Museum of the Riverina in Wagga Wagga, and it also travels to Sydney and Melbourne for exhibition once Maude the Cockatoo, the official judge, selects the winning entries each year.

 Coolac Geological Site

-The Coolac Geological Site 48 km north-east of Coolac, is the best known example in Australia of a substantial ophiolite assemblage.
-The distinctive rock assemblage over a 130 ha site provides insights into events in the continental evolution of eastern Australia.
-The rocks here were part of the oceanic crust and mantle, normally not exposed on the Earth's surface.
+The Coolac Geological Site, 48 km north-east of Coolac, is the best-known example in Australia of a substantial ophiolite assemblage.
+The distinctive rock assemblage, covering 130 ha, provides insights into events in the continental evolution of eastern Australia.
+The rocks were part of the oceanic crust and mantle, not normally exposed on the Earth's surface.
 The rock from the mantle is called Coolac Serpentinite.